-Section Class # Class Description

-3000001 or Division - ages 7-8~

-С 5505 Robot made from a commercial

-• 3303 (purchased) kit.
-(No programming just

-assembly)

-5506 Robot designed by exhibitor.
-The

-0000 robot must not be a mere modification

-of an existing robot kit or plan.

-5507 Programable robot made from a

-commercial (purchased) kit.

-5519 Robot designed and constructed by

-exhibitor or from a commercial kit,

-that is operated by a remote-

-controlled device.

-5543 Junk Drawer Robotics-base

-curriculum robot

-1 diate Division - ages 9-13~

-5509 Robot made from a commercial

-(purchased) kit.
-(No programming just

-assembly)

-5510 Robot designed by exhibitor.
-The

-robot must not be a mere modification

-5544 of an existing robot kit or plan.

-5511 Programable robot made from a

-FF 4C commercial (purchased) kit.

-5546 Robot designed and constructed by exhibitor or from a commercial kit,

-that is operated by a remote-

-controlled device.

-5544 Junk Drawer Robotics-base

-0044 curriculum robot

-~Senior Division - ages 14 & up~

-5513 Rocket designed by exhibitor, not

-merely a modification of an existing

-kit.
-Include original plans

-5514 Robot made from a commercial

-(purchased) kit.
-(No programming just

-assembly)

-5515 Robot designed by exhibitor.
-The

-robot must not be a mere modification

-of an existing robot kit or plan.

-5547 Programable robot made from a

-FF 1- commercial (purchased) kit.

-5545 Robot designed and constructed by

-exhibitor or from a commercial kit,

-that is operated by a remote- controlled device.

-5517 Robot designed and constructed by

-5517 two or more 4-H Robotics project

-members.
-The robot must not be a

-mere modification of an existing robot

-kit or plan.
-The robot may be a

-programmable type that is made from

-p g. aaa.ia iypa iilat la iilaaa iilalii

-a commercial (purchased) kit.
+Section Class # Class Description Section Class # Class Description or Division - ages 7-8~ С 5505 Robot made from a commercial (purchased) kit.
+(No programming just assembly) 5506 Robot designed by exhibitor.
+The robot must not be a mere modification of an existing robot kit or plan.
+5507 Programmable robot made from a commercial (purchased) kit.
+5519 Robot designed and constructed by exhibitor or from a commercial kit, that is operated by a remotecontrolled device.
+5543 Junk Drawer Robotics-base curriculum robot ~Intermed diate Division - ages 9-13~ 5509 Robot made from a commercial (purchased) kit.
+(No programming just assembly) 5510 Robot designed by exhibitor.
+The robot must not be a mere modification of an existing robot kit or plan.
+5511 Programmable robot made from a commercial (purchased) kit.
+5546 Robot designed and constructed by exhibitor or from a commercial kit, that is operated by a remotecontrolled device.
+5544 Junk Drawer Robotics-base curriculum robot ~Senior Division - ages 14 & up~ 5514 Robot made from a commercial (purchased) kit.
+(No programming just assembly) 5515 Robot designed by exhibitor.
+The robot must not be a mere modification of an existing robot kit or plan.
+5547 Programmable robot made from a commercial (purchased) kit.
+5545 Junk Drawer Robots designed and constructed by exhibitor or from a commercial kit, that is operated by a remote-controlled device.
+5517 Robot designed and constructed by two or more 4-H Robotics project members.
+The robot must not be a mere modification of an existing robot kit or plan.
+The robot may be a programmable type that is made from a commercial (purchased) kit.
 This division is designed to encourage teamwork and cooperation among fellow 4-H Robotics members.
 As with many high-tech projects today, no one person designs and builds a robot alone.
 It takes the brainstorming, planning, problem solving, and cooperation of an entire team to complete a given robotics project.